nuagenetworks/nuage-metroae/README.md

 The [Documentation](Documentation/) directory contains the following guides to assist you in successfully working with MetroAE.
 The current documentation covers using MetroAE CLI only.

+Note: For users migrating from v4.X to v5, there are some major changes worth looking at.
+These changes have been summarized [here](Documentation/CHANGES_IN_V5.md).
+If this is your first time using metroae, you can ignore the document.

 File name | Description
 --------- | --------
 [RELEASE_NOTES](Documentation/RELEASE_NOTES.md) | New features, resolved issues and known limitations and issues